callumrollo/data-driven-web-apps-with-flask/notes.md

 More details of more advances filtering syntax in here Remember to do all teh data access before you leave a function.
 In mongodb, saftest way is to list(response)

+## CH17 Conclusion

+### jinja2

+Default dynamic html language for flask mostly html with {{ python blocks }} and {% for loops %}

+### layout motivation
+the extends blocks let you use shared layout template for reduced work and standardisation make maintenence much easier too

+### route examples
+we can refer to the static folder with an implicit static route.
+Flask can handle this Dynamic pages can have a static route with @app.route('route/to/page') Or they can have a variable in route @app.route('route/<var1>/<var2>') Can even have them sepcify a data type, like only respond to integers, so it won't catch strings which can be set to a seperate route.
+A good idea to organise these specific first, general last.
+So do named routes, then vraiables, then catch all integers.
+As flask will pay attention to ordering for directing a query

+### Themes
+Bootstrap makes pages look a lot nicer.
+Just whack a theme in with some CSS, JS and a couple of images.
+Easy to drag and drop, try the free theme pages

+### Query data
+Python classes map to sql queries by using sqlalchemy.
+Can chain conditions together and decide what to take from the output

+### Database migrations
+Essential in production if your classes no longer match your db.
+Set up alembic for this.
+Still need to run alembic itself though, so not self monitoring

+### GET-POST-Redirect
+html forms accepting user input and communicating with the user for a pleasant and secure experience

+### View model pattern
+Makes sense to seperate out the data sharing and validation into a viewmodel This is a design pattern and a good one.
+Can be rich in it's response like redirecting to a login page There are other add-on libraries that will do this instead, but this gives yo control and testability

+### Three types of test
+view model, view method (uses view model) and integrated test with a fake http that runs in a fake server.
+Can test every single page if you want it to
+Could test against server and do tiny little unit tests Pareto principle: poll every url in site map will find most errors

+### Architecture/topology
+Only cool if it's online!
+Deploy a web app with nginx and uWSGI.
+This is most complicated way, so after going to heroku would be dead easy
+It can be daunting, but you have the setup scripts to help you